 The bigger the interaction, the higher the brand authority, especially if you can get major industry influencers to talk about your brand.
 Similarly, the more engagement on social media, the higher the loyalty from the clients.
 Social media provides great tools for your brand to connect with your target industry and make users loyal to your particular offering.

 3. Engage with clients and improve customer service

 The key concern of many B2B clients today is customer service.
-Even if you have a dedicated customer service department, it’s crucial to understand the method of communication your clients prefer, and today, that method is often through social media, as it is immediate and user friendly.
-Social media channels allow business to quickly and easily respond to clients’ comments, questions and concerns and clients to instantaneously receive help.
+Even if you have a dedicated customer service department, it’s crucial to understand the method of communication your clients prefer, and today, that method is often through social media, as it is immediate and user-friendly.
+Social media channels allow the business to quickly and easily respond to clients’ comments, questions and concerns and clients to instantaneously receive help.
 Moreover, by answering to your clients’ needs in a public sphere, you can showcase the quality of your service and show a certain level of transparency.

 71% of business clients who receive a quick response on social media are more likely to recommend the brand to others, according to Forbes.
-Social media allows you to monitor user comments, gain valuable insights into your customers’ behaviour, measure conversions based on your promoted posts, see what content attracts your industry, which content generates the most interest, and more.
+Social media allows you to monitor user comments, gain valuable insights into your customers’ behavior, measure conversions based on your promoted posts, see what content attracts your industry, which content generates the most interest and more.
 Every business wants to know how their industry behaves and what it is interested in.

 4. Create more opportunities

 The power of social media lies in communication.
 Every blog post, image, video, and comment can lead to a site visit and eventually a conversion.
 Building your followers on social media improves conversion rates, and the more followers a business has, the higher the trust and credibility of the brand.
 Several studies have shown that social media has a 100 percent higher lead-to-close rate than outbound marketing.